-TCL Electronics Introduces The Latest QD-Mini LED TV And Smart Home Appliances In Istanbul
+TCL Electronics introduces the latest QD-Mini LED TV and smart home appliances in Istanbul

-(MENAFN- Dubai PR Network) Dubai – May 18, 2024: TCL Electronics (1070), the world's Top 2 TV brand and Top 1 98-inch TV brand, unveiled its latest line-up of products spanning various categories tailored for the Middle East and Africa market at an exclusive launch event in the heart of Istanbul, Turkey.
+(MENAFN- Watermelon Communications) Dubai – May 18, 2024: TCL Electronics (1070.HK), the world's Top 2 TV brand and Top 1 98-inch TV brand, unveiled its latest line-up of products spanning various categories tailored for the Middle East and Africa market at an exclusive launch event in the heart of Istanbul, Turkey.
 Furthermore, TCL highlighted its robust partnership with Arsenal Football Club as the Official Regional Consumer Electronics Partner during the event, which included a notable appearance by Arsenal Legend Martin Keown.

 The event brought together industry leaders, media representatives, top influencers, and notable personalities from across the region to witness TCL's latest product line-ups that emphasise the company’s dedication to delivering top-notch technological innovation to customers in the region.
 This includes remarkable picture quality showcased in its 2024 QD-Mini LED TVs, as well as an enticing array of upgraded domestic appliances and air conditioners designed to enhance lifestyles with improved health and convenience.